 Brown ales are year-round beers which work well with beef, pork, and poultry.
 This pairing lends itself to its nutty and slightly nutty flavor while being slightly bitter.
 Really based on where brown ale is produced, either in America, England or Belgium, its taste could vary and hint with notes of chocolate and caramel.

-The blonde ales, on the other hand, are averagely bitter with a higher use of malt in its production.
+The blonde ales, on the other hand, are averagely bitter with higher use of malt in its production.
 They go best with some vegetables and stronger spicing of beef, pork, and poultry dishes.

 German lagers have been a great collection dating back from over a century ago with the likes of the rauchbier, pilsner, and helles in its section which range from a high to low mixture of alcohol and hubs.